 According to the report, phishing remains a fruitful method for threat actors.
-But in good news, Verizon found that click rates are as low as they’ve ever been (3.4 percent), while reporting rates are rising, albeit slowly.
-It seems that security awareness training is succeeding with education about basic phishing attacks — but is that enough?
+But in good news, Verizon found that click rates are as low as they’ve ever been at 3.4%, while reporting rates are rising, albeit slowly.
+It seems that security awareness training is succeeding with education about basic phishing attacks.
+The question is... is that enough?

 While increased awareness seems to be a positive step, it may not actually be doing much to help today’s organizations, as business email compromise (BEC) attacks are unfortunately on the rise—and the high level of sophistication and social engineering makes them nearly impossible for an employee to spot.
-These modern BEC attacks lack the common threat signals to trigger detection from yesterday’s secure email gateways (SEGs).
+These modern BEC attacks lack the common threat signals to trigger detection from yesterday’s secure email gateways.
 These attacks do not have attachments carrying malware.
 Nor do they contain URLs leading to malicious websites.

 These email attacks are highly-personalized for each individual target in an effort to convince them they are interacting with a trusted sender.
-So while security awareness training is proving to be effective in reducing click rates, the continually increasing rates of financial loss due to BEC tells a different story — we’re not doing a good job at stopping these payload-less and socially-engineered attacks.
+So while security awareness training is proving to be effective in reducing click rates, the continually increasing rates of financial loss due to BEC tells a different story.
+We’re simply not doing a good job at stopping these payload-less and socially engineered attacks.

-On a related note, the DBIR report also found that malware has been on a consistent and steady decline over the last five years.
+On a related note, the DBIR report also found that malware is on a consistent and steady decline over the course of the last five years.
 Verizon theorizes that with hacking and social breaches leading to credential theft, malware is no longer needed to maintain persistence.
 Malware “is a tool that sits idle in the attacker’s toolbox in simpler attack scenarios.”
-(Even though malware still often plays a role in more complex incidents such as ransomware attacks).
+That said, malware often still plays a role in more complex incidents such as ransomware attacks.